Ldn2016/team-8/README.md

 ## Links

-DementiaBot can be accessed via FaceBook page -> [DementiaBot](https://www.facebook.com/DementiaBot/)
+DementiaBot can be accessed via Facebook page -> [DementiaBot](https://www.facebook.com/DementiaBot/)

 ## Usage

-TODO: Write usage instructions
+Alzheimer's Research UK inspired chatbot can be messaged via Facebook page.
+The chatbot responds with an appropriate command which gradually simulates the ongoing dementia disease processes.

 ## Contributing